charles-bucher/CloudOps-GuardDuty-Automation/README.md

 Confirm GuardDuty monitoring is active

+Destroy infrastructure cleanly when done

 💡 About
-Automates threat detection and incident response with AWS GuardDuty, Terraform, and CloudWatch.
+Automates threat detection and incident response using AWS GuardDuty, Terraform, and CloudWatch.

 Perfect for hands-on learning, cloud security observability, and DevSecOps practice.